 The body naturally produces some antioxidants, like glutathione, ubiquinol, and uric acid, although many decline with age.
 You likely ingest many others through diet or supplements.

 Some of the strongest antioxidants come from fruits and vegetables in their unique plant-based compounds called phytochemicals.
 Here are a few examples:

 Found most abundantly in berries, eggplant, red cabbage, red grapes, and other richly-colored food plants, anthocyanins are purple-colored pigments common to many plants.
 They’re what make blueberries blue and raspberries red.
 Anthocyanins provide a broad range of health benefits.

 Polyphenols are a group of several thousand phytochemicals with antioxidant properties.
 You often hear about the polyphenols in chocolate, but scientists are pursuing and publishing more and more research on the polyphenol called curcumin, the active curcuminoid compound in turmeric.

-These polyphenol turmeric compounds have been evaluated for a myriad of health benefits.
-Curcuminoids protect and promote health by activating the immune system, protecting the brain, and influencing gene expression among other beneficial effects.
+The polyphenol compounds in turmeric have been evaluated for a myriad of health benefits.
+Curcuminoids protect and promote health by activating the immune system, protecting the brain, and influencing gene expression, among other beneficial effects.
 Global Healing's Turmeric is a certified organic Raw Herbal Extract™ that contains a full spectrum of antioxidants.
 Check it out!